Business Plan Program

 A reportable quantity is equal to or greater than 55 gallons of a liquid, 500 pounds of a solid, 200 cubic feet of gas, or an extremely hazardous substance at or above the chemical specific reportable quantity (40 CFR, Part 355, Appendix A).
 A hazardous material is defined as any material that, because of its quantity, concentration, or physical or chemical characteristics, poses a significant present or potential hazard to human health and safety or to the environment if released into the workplace or the environment.
-Exempt hazardous materials or modified reporting limits are listed in Hazardous Materials Business Plan Law Changes.
+Exempt hazardous materials or modified reporting limits are listed in Hazardous Materials Business Plan Reporting Requirements.
 A business can use a Safety Data Sheet (SDS), contact CCHSHMP, or use other resources to determine if a material is considered hazardous.

 Businesses must amend the hazardous materials business plan in CERS within 30 days if: